 A man is convicted of felony grand theft.
 He is out with some friends shooting a BB gun.
 The man cannot be convicted of violating penal code 29800 pc because BB guns do not qualify as firearms under the law as it pertains to this criminal statute.

-If the prosecution convicts a felon for possessing a firearm, the defendant faces the following consequences:
+If the prosecution convicts a felony for possessing a firearm, the defendant faces the following consequences:

 Note: The court has the discretion to impose additional punishments as it sees fit.
 These are just some of the common consequences of a conviction for violating 29800PC.